-Recently, human vital sign detectors were integrated with robots [9][10].
+Recently, human vital sign detectors were integrated with robots [17][18].
 The obtained results highlight the benefits of fusing vital sign sensing devices and robotic entities in a wide range of healthcare applications.
 Therefore, we hope to solve the problem of not missing the best opportunity for golden rescue when an elderly person or a patient with heart disease is at home when there is a "sudden death" or an emergency situation.
 In view of this, we designed a care robot that uses mmWave modules to measure and monitor heart rate, and infrared thermography to combine with cloud database for image recognition to detect body temperature, and regularly upload the measured temperature and heart rate data to build a complete database of vital signs.
-When the robot detects the accident situation, it can notify the family or rescue unit at the first time to avoid more regrets.
+When the robot detects the accident situation, it can notify the family or rescue unit in time to avoid more regrets.

-The proposed robot is built base on the ROS system and uses SLAM technology in ROS to scan the surroundings and construct a map to ensure that it can capture all areas of the space, allowing the robot to do multi-target navigation.
-In addition, the infrared thermal camera and mmWave module are installed on the robot.
+Nowadays, autonomous mobile robot (AMR) with navigation system is used in various works [19][20].
+Robot Operating System (ROS) provides useful packages for AMR, such as mapping, localization and navigation package, also provides useful tools for robot development [21].
+The proposed robot is built on the ROS system and uses Simultaneous localization and mapping (SLAM) technology in ROS to scan the surroundings and construct a map to ensure that it can capture all areas of the space, allowing the robot to do multi-target navigation.
+In addition, the infrared thermal camera and mmWave module are integrated on the robot.
 When the robot detects the human body with the infrared thermal camera, it will interrupt the navigation to measure the body temperature and it can send an alarm message to the user's communication software such as Line Notify when the measured temperature is abnormal.
-The IR infrared photos will be taken at the same time and the vital signs will be uploaded to cloud-Firebase as a time-stamped record for storage.
+The IR infrared photos will be taken at the same time and the vital signs will be uploaded to cloud-service Firebase for storage.
 After face detection and body temperature measurement, the robot will use an mmWave radar module for heart rate detection and will send alarms and messages when the heart rate value is abnormal.
 The data such as body temperature and heart rate are combined with the hash value of blockchain and uploaded to the cloud-Firebase, which can prevent important data from being tampered or used in crimes.
-The AI model is trained to classify the stability of heartbeat through our own neural network, and the system can send alarms and messages if the last few heart rate data uploaded are unstable.
+The AI model we built is trained to classify the stability of heartbeat and the system can send alarms and messages if the last few heart rate data uploaded are unstable.
 If a person feels unwell when the robot is on patrol, the robot can be called through the sound source identification system to help measure body temperature and heart rate and other physiological signs, and then send messages to family members to avoid regrettable occurrences.